Previewing and predicting Friday's Nebraska high school state football playoff games

 The Nebraska high school state football playoffs continue this weekend.
-Here's a preview of every game in each class for the quarterfinal round, with all games set to be played Friday.
+Here's a preview of every game in each class for the semifinal round, with all games set to be played Friday.

 * * *